fredrikpe/OFI-SHMEM-EVAL/README.md

 # OFI-SHMEM
-Simple SHMEM implementation over Libfabric, based on fabtests.
+Simple SHMEM implementation over Libfabric, based on fabtests, for evaluating the semantic match over IB.

-This was a school project, which ended before it was completed.
+This was a school project.
+Not entirely successful.